nhattan86/precise-object-counter/README.md

 - Average FPS: 10-40 on RISC-V platform
 - Average CPU Temperature : below 45 °C
 - Power Consumption: <5W
-- Counting Accuracy: >96% in tested scenarios, 100% accuracy can be attained with a perfectly accurate model.
+- Counting Accuracy: >96% in tested scenarios, 100% accuracy can be attained with a perfectly accurate model

 ## Author